 Participation in one of the college's intercollegiate sports teams.
 Sportsmanship and teamwork both on and off the field.
+Graded on a P/F basis.

 PE 1016 TEAM SPORTS

 This course is a combination of four team sporting activities; soccer, basketball, volleyball, and water-polo.
 It is designed to provide the novice through the elite athlete a broader outlook and appreciation of different sports.
 Instruction includes: game rules, techniques, strategies, nuances, and injury prevention.
 Emphasis on sportsmanship as a player, spectator, and fan which carries over into fair play in all aspects of life.
 Graded on a P/F basis.